MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-to-remove-and-reapply-item-entries.md

     > [!NOTE]
     >  This reapplication to the original balance also occurs automatically when you close the **Application Worksheet** page.
 4. To apply an available open item ledger entry to another entry, select the item ledger entry that you want to apply.
 Choose the **Unapplied Entries** action.
 The **View Applied Entries – Unapplied Entries** page opens.
-5. Select one or more item ledger entries that you want to apply to the entry selected in the **Application Worksheet** page, and then choose the **OK** button.
+5. Select one or more item ledger entries that you want to apply to the entry selected on the **Application Worksheet** page, and then choose the **OK** button.

      An item application entry is created between the two item ledger entries.
 The **Remaining Quantity** fields of the two entries are reduced by the applied quantity.